 The following is an overview of the four master's degree programs inside the Department.
 Each degree is described in further detail under the corresponding discipline section:

-The Master of Science in Art Culture and Technology degree program focuses on the development of critical and visionary positions of artistic practice in the context of an advanced technological and scientific community.
+The Master of Science in Art, Culture and Technology (SMACT) degree program focuses on the development of critical and visionary positions of artistic practice in the context of an advanced technological and scientific community.

 Doctoral degree programs (PhD)